llsoftsec/llsoftsecbook/book.md

 In addition to the values for which typing information is gathered during profiling, optimizing JavaScript compilers propagate the profiled types to dependent values.
-For example if a value `x` is expected to be a string, then `x + 1` will be a string too.
+For example if a value `x` is expected to be a string, and we check this assumption, then `x + 1` will also be a string (and no additional check is needed in this case).
 In addition to simple type propagation, they usually perform range analysis\index{range analysis} to determine as precise a range for a value as possible, which is useful for bounds check elimination\index{bounds check elimination}.

-Bounds check elimination (BCE) is a common optimization in languages that perform bounds checks on array accesses to ensure every accessed index is within the bounds of the array.
-BCE gets rid of bounds checks when they are proved to be redundant, e.g. when the array access uses a constant index that's known to be smaller than the length of the array.
-See [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length) for details on how out-of-bounds array accesses behave in JavaScript.
+Bounds check elimination (BCE)\index{bounds check elimination} is a common optimization in languages that perform bounds checks on array accesses to ensure every accessed index is within the bounds of the array.
+BCE gets rid of bounds checks when they are proven to be redundant, e.g. when the array access uses a constant index that's known to be smaller than the length of the array.
+See
+[here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length)
+for details on how out-of-bounds array accesses behave in JavaScript.